Kotlin/KEEP/proposals/change-defaulting-rule.md

 public @interface Email { }
 ```

 Those Java targets are mapped to the [corresponding ones in Kotlin](https://kotlinlang.org/spec/annotations.html#annotation-targets).
-Note that `PROPERTY` is _not_ a target (in fact, annotations from Java can _never_ have them).
+In particular, note that `PROPERTY` is _not_ a targe.

 Consider now the following code which uses the annotation in two different places.